747745124/Reyes_Soft_Rasterizer/README.md

 #### Build Instructions:

-* This project uses CMake to build and is correctly build under M1 macOS environment.
+* This project uses CMake to build and is correctly built under M1 macOS environment.
 The C++ standard is set to C++ 17.
 * Note that the project uses `OpenCV` for image IO (and it’s the only external dependency), and uses CMake’s `find_package` command.
 So please make sure your OpenCV is downloaded beforehand.
 * Once CMake and OpenCV is downloaded, execute shell command below.